 The San Blas Islands are re-opening to foreign tourists as of August 14, 2021.
 Here’s what you need to know:

-- You must wear a mask in the car and on the boat.
+- You must wear a mask in crowded places and in transportation (cars and boats).

-- The number of islands and places visitors are currently able to visit is limited.
+- The number of islands and places visitors are currently able to visit is limited, and registration of all visitors must happen 48 hours before the travel date.
 You may only be able to visit a single island.
 Keep that in mind when booking your tours, and if you’re unclear, ask for clarification when you book!

 Note that this is all subject to change.
-We’ll do our best to keep this post updated!
+We’ll do our best to keep this post updated but also check the official COVID guidelines for San Blas here.

 All About San Blas/Guna Yala